ultrapowerpie/thesis/README.md

 filters (set in configuration file), and aggregates by summation over a window of the given number of days.

-The SentimentCN tools computes both positive and negative sentiment scores at the sentence level for simplified Chinese.
+The SentimentCN tools compute both positive and negative sentiment scores at the sentence level for simplified Chinese.
 Aggregated values of both sum of positive and negative and just negative sentiment score of each sentence are given.
 Both values are aggregated by summation over sentences within each